librairy/demo/README.md

 }
 ```

-Statistics and some graphs about the corpus are be available in the [dashboard](http://localhost:8983/solr/banana).
+Statistics and some graphs about the corpus are available in the [dashboard](http://localhost:8983/solr/banana).

-Now, a probabilistic topic model wrapped by a HTTP-Restful API will be created from those documents, and published in DockerHub.
+Now, a probabilistic topic model wrapped by a HTTP-Restful API will be created from these documents, and published in DockerHub.

 The following HTTP-POST request is required by the
-[http://localhost:8081/topics](http://localhost:8081) service (*a DockerHub account is required*):
+[/topics](http://localhost:8081) service (*a DockerHub account is required*):
 ```json
 {
   "name": "my-first-model",